Cabanagem: The movement

 On the night of January 6, 1835, the rebels attacked and conquered the city of Belém, assassinating president Lobo and the Army Commander, and acquiring a large quantity of munitions.
 On January 7, Malcher was released and was chosen as president of the province, with Francisco Vinagre as the Army Commander.
-The government did not last long, because when Malcher, with the support of the upper class, attempted to keep the province united to the Brazilian empire, Francisco Vinagre, Eduardo Angelim, and the other rebels attempted to separate.
+The government did not last long, due to Malcher, with the support of the upper class, attempted to keep the province united to the Brazilian empire.
+Francisco Vinagre, Eduardo Angelim, and the other rebels attempted to separate.
 The break happened when Malcher ordered Angelim taken.
-Troops on both sides entered the conflict, and the side of Francisco Vinagre was victorious.
+The rebellion broke into factions, and the side of Francisco Vinagre was victorious.
 Clemente Malcher was assassinated, and his body was dragged through the streets of Belém.

 Now in the presidency and the Army Command of the Province, Francisco Vinagre was not able to keep his supporters faithful.
 If it were not for the intervention of his brother Antônio, he would have yielded the government to imperial control, in the person of marshall Manuel Jorge Rodrigues in July 1835.
 Due to this weakness and the resurgence of a squadron commanded by the English admiral Taylor, the rebel forces were destroyed and retired toward the interior.
 Reorganizing their forces, they again attacked Belém on August 14.
 After nine days of battle, and suffering the death of Antônio Vinagre, they retook the capital.

 Eduardo Angelim assumed the presidency.
 For ten months, the elite were alarmed by the rebel control over the province of Grão-Pará.
 The lack of a plan with concrete means to consolidate the rebel government again provoked a weakness in the ranks.
 In March 1836, the brigadier Francisco José de Sousa Soares de Andrea was named president of the province.
 His first measure was to attack the capital again, which was carried out in April 1836, and as a result of which the rebel group decided to abandon the capital in favor of resistance from the interior.

-Naval forces under the command of John Pascoe Grenfell blockaded Belém and, on May 10, Angelim fled from the capital, and was captured and detained.
+The central government used European mercenaries to combat the revolt.
+Naval forces under the command of John Pascoe Grenfell blockaded and bombarded Belém and, on May 10, Angelim fled from the capital, and was captured and detained.
 Meanwhile, contrary to what Soares Andréia imagined, the resistance did not end with the detention of Angelim.
 For three years, the rebels continued to resist from the interior of the province, but were gradually destroyed.
 The conflict finally ended when amnesty was declared to the rebels in 1839.
 In 1840 the last rebel group, under the leadership of Gonçalo Jorge de Magalhães, yielded.